 Notice of cancellation is required 24 hours in advance.

 I also run workshops for groups on subject areas including building self esteem, understanding our own emotions and connecting with our own inner child.

 Maps & Directions

 I am based at 16 Church Street Portadown BT62 3LQ.
 My premises provide a pleasant, safe and relaxing space.

-I see clients in the evenings and at weekends as well as during the day
+I see clients in the evenings and Saturday morning as well as during the day

 Types of client